What is Metallurgical Engineering?: Course Fees 2026, Subjects, Top Colleges, Admissions

 Project Work and Viva-Voice |

-The MTech in Metallurgical Engg. syllabus is spread across 4 semesters over the period of 2 years, which gives knowledge to students of the advanced concepts of metal production, extractive metallurgy, and welding technology, along with specialized electives, lab classes, and project work.
-Students can check the general subjects covered in the M Tech in Metallurgy syllabus in the table below:
+The MTech in Metallurgical Engineering syllabus is divided into 4 semesters, following 2 years, which gives knowledge to students of the advanced concepts of metal production, extractive metallurgy, and welding technology, along with specialized electives, lab classes, and project work.
+You can check the general subjects covered in the M Tech in Metallurgy syllabus in the following table.

 |